ms2565/BMEN4420-EEG-Classifier-Repo/README.md

-- Having a *low* threshold for turning multiple lines of code into functions. anything like developing our own filtering pipelines, feature selection/normalizing/reduction algorithms could be turned into a function formatted like: '<uni>_briefTitle.m' and could be called (for example):
+- Having a *low* threshold for turning multiple lines of code into functions. anything like developing our own filtering pipelines, feature selection/normalizing/reduction algorithms could be turned into a function formatted like: 'yourSchoolUni_briefTitle.m' and could be called (for example):
   >> mas2565_PCA(x=data,y=dims);